kazurayam/Katalon-IDEA-Combination/docs/index.md

 -   `<Katalon Studio installation folder>/configuration/resources/source/com.kms.katalon.core/com.kms.katalon.core-sources.jar`

-## Problem3 How to transfer the `lib` artifact from into Katalon project
+## Problem3 How to transfer the `lib` artifact into Katalon project

 I can generate a jar file which contains the classes developed in the `lib` subproject.
 Run this command: